Givental-type reconstruction at a non-semisimple point: Introduction

 Of particular interest to mathematicians was the classification of all CohFTs, understood axiomatically in a general context (see \cite{KM}).
 From this point of view, the CohFTs mentioned above are some very special points in the space of all CohFTs.
-In this general context it's convenient to work with a CohFT in terms of a certain generating functions for the CohFT, known as the \textit{partition function}.
-An important tool when working with the CohFTs is the group action of Givental.
-In \cite{G} two groups were introduced, acting on the space of all partition functions of CohFTs.
-These groups are now called \textit{upper--triangular} and \textit{lower--triangular} groups of Givental.
+In this general context it's convenient to work with a CohFT $\Lambda_{g,n}$ in terms of a \textit{partition function} $\cZ^\Lambda := \exp(\sum_{g \ge 0} \hbar^{g-1} \cF_g)$, where $\cF_g$ is a genus $g$ potential of the CohFT --- the generating function of the integrals of $\Lambda_{g,n}$ over $\M{g}{n}$.

+An important tool when working with the CohFTs is the group action of Givental, acting on the space of all partition functions of CohFTs (cf. \cite{G}).
 Givental's action is applied to the classificational problem as follows.
-For an arbitrary CohFT with the partition function $\cZ$ one tries to find the upper--triangular group element $R$ and a lower--triangular group element $S$, such that
+For an arbitrary CohFT on $(V,\eta)$, with the partition function $\cZ$ one tries to find the Givental's group element $R$, such that

-where $\hat S$ and $\hat R$ denote the action of $S$ and $R$ respectively, $\cZ^{basic}$ is the partition function of some ``basic'' CohFT.
-Canonical choice of the ``basic'' CohFT is given by the product of the Gromov--Witten theories of a point.
-In this case the upper--triangular group element as above is called a \textit{$R$--matrix of the CohFT }.
+where $\hat R$ denotes the action of $R$, $\hat S$ stands for the change of the variables, $\cZ^{basic}$ is the partition function of some ``basic'' CohFT.
+If we have such a formula, we say that $\cZ$ is \textit{reconstructed} from $\cZ^{basic}$ via the actions of $R$ and $S$.

+The canonical choice of the ``basic'' CohFT is given by the product of $\dim(V)$ Gromov--Witten theories of a point.
+In this case the Givental's group element above is called an \textit{$R$-matrix of the CohFT}.
+It was conjectured by Givental and later proved by Teleman \cite{T}, that if CohFT $\Lambda_{g,n}$ is \textit{semisimple}, there is always an $R$--matrix, reconstructing $\cZ$ from $\cZ^{basic}$.